sanfinity-Iot/openremote/Tutorial:-Create-your-Energy-Management-System.md

-**THIS PAGE IS WORK IN PROGRESS AND MERELY A REQUIREMENTS DOCUMENT**
+**THIS PAGE IS WORK IN PROGRESS AND A REQUIREMENTS DOCUMENT AT THIS STAGE**

 It describes how you can build your own energy management system.
 Some features are described with as **WISH**, meaning they are not implemented yet.